 Intuitively, we know that it’s worth investing in employees to keep them at the top of their game.
 If it helps them do their job better, it helps the organization achieve its objectives.
 Providing ongoing access to workplace learning and professional development just makes good business sense.

 In fact, the benefits extend beyond productivity that can be gained by having a more skilled workforce.
-New data from Culture Amp shows that learning and development opportunities are also strongly linked to employee engagement levels and better rates of employee retention.
-As we’ll see, it’s one of the most effective strategies for both boosting engagement levels and minimizing churn.
+New data from Culture Amp shows that L&D opportunities are also strongly linked to employee engagement levels and increase employee retention.
+As we’ll see, investing in L&D programs is one of the most effective strategies for both boosting engagement levels and minimizing churn.

 Advantages of employee development